 $ sudo systemctl start lm-sensors

-5. Configure the lm-sensors service to automatically start during system boot.
+5. Enable lm-sensors service to start at boot.

 $ sudo systemctl enable lm-sensors